Noah Shannon

 Noah Shannon (born March 16, 2000) is an American professional football defensive tackle.
 He previously played college football for the Iowa Hawkeyes.

-Early life and high school
+Early life

 Shannon grew up in Montgomery, Illinois and attended Oswego High School in Oswego, Illinois, where he lettered in football and baseball.
 Coming out of high school, Shannon was rated as a three star recruit, where he decided to commit to play college football for the Iowa Hawkeyes.

 College career

 In Shannon's first collegiate season with the Hawkeyes in 2018, Shannon did not play and use the season to redshirt.
 Over the next three seasons n 2019, 2020, and 2021, Shannon played in 24 games, totaling 63 tackles with two and a half being for a loss, two and a half sacks, a pass deflection, a fumble recovery, and a forced fumble.
 During the 2022 season, Shannon tallied 44 tackles with eight and a half being for a loss, and two sacks.
 On August 23, 2023, Shannon was suspended for the entirety of the 2023 season due to gambling on the Hawkeyes women's basketball team.
 Shannon attempted to appeal his suspension to the NCAA but was denied, resulting in him not appearing in a game for the Hawkeyes in 2023.